-Not known in history as many of his more famous counterparts, Enrique “Henry” Garfias, the first marshal of Phoenix, Arizona should be better recognized, as many of his feats of bravery far surpass many of the more famous lawmen of the Old West.
+Not known in history as many of his more famous counterparts, Enrique “Henry” Garfias, the first marshal of Phoenix, Arizona should be better recognized, as many of his feats of bravery far surpass many more famous lawmen of the Old West.

-Hailing from what is now Anaheim, California; Enrique was born in 1851, the son of a Mexican Army General.
-At the age of 20, he headed to Arizona, first settling in Wickenburg.
-Three years later, in 1874, he moved once again the fledgling town of Phoenix.
+Hailing from what is now Anaheim, California, Enrique was born in 1851, the son of a Mexican Army General.
+At age 20, he headed to Arizona, settling in Wickenburg.
+Three years later, in 1874, he moved once again to the fledgling town of Phoenix.
 At that time, Phoenix had about 1,600 residents, downtown lots were selling for $7 to $11 each, and that same year, the city would get its first telegraph line.

 Henry took a job as a county deputy sheriff and quickly honed his shooting skills as he dealt with all manner of riffraff on “Whiskey Row,” on the north side of Washington Street.
 One night in the Capital Saloon, he entered to stop a free-for-all fight that was going on.
 Pushing his way into the crowd, the 5’9” deputy, who was slender but well-built, was challenged by a much larger man, who said: “Look who’s here.
 You start dancing, and you’d better cut some fancy steps ahead of this lead.”
 The bigger man then moved his hand toward his gun when Henry warned him: “Don’t do it.”

 But the foolish man evidently wasn’t aware of Henry’s six-gun skills and started to draw.
 Before his gun even left his holster, Garfias had drawn and shot him dead.

 The town continued to grow quickly, and within a year of Henry’s coming to Phoenix, there were 16 saloons and four dance halls, most of which were located on hell-raising Whiskey Row.
 Garfias set his mind to taming the lawless town, quickly responding to disturbances, which were common affairs, especially on Saturday nights.